nmsoikat/useful-git-command/git-stash.md

 stash@{0}: On branch-name: message 2
 stash@{1}: On branch-name: message 1

-`git stash show` To show changes before applying.
-It will count changes.
+`git stash show` To preview changes before applying, which will display a count of the changes.
 Output:
 readme.md | 2 +-
 1 file changed, 1 insertion(+), 1 deletion(-)

-`git stash show -p` To show details changes before applying.
-It will show with a patch view.
+`git stash show -p` To display detailed changes before applying, use the patch view. -p flag
 Note: For untracked files use -u flag.
-We can use both together -p -u
+You can use both flags together -p -u

-`git stash show stash@{0}` To show Individual stash by using stash reference stash@{0}
+`git stash show stash@{0}` To show an individual stash by using stash reference stash@{0}

 ### Apply and Drop Stash